licensezero/guide.licensezero.com/index.md

 ### <a id="cryptography">Cryptography</a>

-When you connect a Stripe account to licensezero.com, the site creates a unique UUID for you, as well as a [NaCl](https://nacl.cr.yp.to/)/[libsodium](https://download.libsodium.org/doc/) style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.  licensezero.com signs most kind of licensing information, from package metadata to `LICENSE` files, private licenses, waivers, and relicensing agreements, with the keypair created for your account, as well as its own keypair.
+When you connect a Stripe account to licensezero.com, the site creates a unique UUID for you, as well as a [NaCl](https://nacl.cr.yp.to/)-style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.  licensezero.com signs most kind of licensing information, from package metadata to `LICENSE` files, private licenses, waivers, and relicensing agreements, with the keypair created for your account, as well as its own keypair.

 licensezero.com publishes the public signing key generated for you on your project pages, and via the API.
 Users can leverage the [command line interface](#command-line-interface) to verify signatures on private licenses and other documents against the public key.